uw-it-aca/scheduled-job-client/README.md

             'joblabel1': {
                 'title': '<an explanation for the label>',
-                'type': '<one of method, management_command, or shell>', 'action': '<method, management command or shell command to run>' }
+                'type': '<one of method, management_command, or shell>', 'action': '<method, management command or shell command to run>', 'arguments': [<array of arguments to action>]
+            }
             #, ...
         }